Gopinath Chandran

-Gobinath Chandran is an Indian television anchor, radio jockey, journalist, reporter, news presenter/moderator, entrepreneur, and a writer, currently featured on the STAR Vijay debate show Neeya Naana.
-He is popularly known as "Neeya Naana Gobinath."
+Gopinath Chandran is an Indian television anchor, radio jockey, journalist, reporter, news presenter/moderator, entrepreneur, and a writer, currently featured on the STAR Vijay debate show Neeya Naana.
+He is popularly known as "Neeya Naana Gopinath."

 Early life

-Neeya Naana Gobinath was born in Aranthangi, Pudukkottai district, Tamil Nadu to Chandran and Kumudham Chandran in 1975.
+Gopinath was born in Aranthangi, Pudukkottai district, Tamil Nadu to Chandran and Kumudham Chandran in 1975.
 His elder brother Prabhakaran Chandran is also an actor.

 Career

-Neeya Naana Gobinath began his career in 1997 with United Television and later, he went on to join Raj Television Network.
+Gopinath began his career in 1997 with United Television and later, he went on to join Raj Television Network.
 He did reporting assignments for Jaya TV, NDTV and CNBC TV-18.
-Later he joined Vijay TV and anchored Makkal Yaar Pakkam, a political analysis programme.
-In 2006, he started his position with Neeya Naana.

-He has been an anchor for television series such as Makkal Yaar pakkam, Nadanthadhu enna?, Sigaram thotta Manidargal and En Desam!
-En Makkal in 2013.

-He was a radio jockey (RJ) at Radio City, and hosted their breakfast shows.

-He has authored Twelve (12) books.
-The first was a collection of poems, Theruvellam Devathaigal, and was published in 2007.
-The second book, Please indha Puthagathai vaangatheenga was based on personality development which is still topping the charts and has sold over 4 lakh copies till date.
-The third was a self-motivating and self-analysing book called Neeyum Naanum.
-Gopinath's fourth book is Ner Ner Thema, a collection of interviews.
-The recent book "Nimirnthu Nil" was published in Nakkeeran, Tamil Weekly and later got published in 2015.
-Of all his works he quotes PASSWORD as the one that is close to his heart.

-He also wrote a series of articles with the title Neeyum Naanum in Aananda Vikatan.
-It is known for its scripted motivation.

-This article was translated into English as "You And Me".